 It’s been six months since I’ve switched over to the vegan diet after consuming animal products for most of my life.
 There are numerous benefits to the vegan diet.
-Click on the link to read some success stories.

 After my progress stalled with eczema and the symptoms of topical steroid withdrawal, I knew I had to try something else.

 Few years ago, I cut out dairy completely.
 It didn’t help over night, but my eczema definitely started to calm down in terms of redness and night time itching.

 I was never lactose intolerant but through my research, dairy kept coming up as a contributor to eczema, so in my quest to become eczema free, I had to stop eating cheese, milk, yogurt and Hershey’s cookies and cream (I know..how could I live without chocolate?!).

 In the last year, I stayed on top of my supplements (vitamin C & D, probiotics and omega 3).
 I regularly took salt baths, applied jojoba oil to my skin and no other chemically created products.